 Alcohol is part of a social contract that evolved from nomadic cultures.
 It was extended to strangers to demonstrate hospitality, establishing the beginning of the social relationship.
 And not much has changed since.
 Because alcohol represents and fosters human connection, to say I’m not drinking is to say “I’m not in communion with you.”

 What’s more, we have a beloved antihero archetype in our culture of the heavy drinker.
 America loves a scoundrel.
 The cycle of sin and redemption excites us.
-It feeds the narrative arc, which is embedded in our evolved affinity for storytelling.
 Stories often deal in binaries, in good guy vs. bad guy.
-So we translate those labels to anyone who has admitted to having a problem, deeming any deviation from the recovery path sinful and bad while we continue to sip our own drinks.
+So we translate those labels to anyone who has admitted to having a problem, deeming any deviation from the recovery path to indicate failure while we continue to sip our own drinks.

 The earning of “chips” or tokens in AA based on accumulated time sober plays into this, as well.
 When we count the days someone has stayed sober and treat returning to alcohol as a “relapse”, saying things like “why did you fall off the wagon?” or “what made you give that all away?”, we aren’t helping.
 First, we’re assuming the person had a major issue with alcohol, when they may have quit for less serious reasons, or reasons they want to keep private.
 Second, we’re making the person feel terribly ashamed and acting like anything they’ve gained from their time sober has now been lost.